narenkhatwani/naren/README.md

 “Where do you see yourself in your career down the line?”

-Honestly, I don’t have know.
+Honestly, I don’t know.
 I do know I love research, so I picture myself deep in somewhere, researching a topic that I am passionate about.
 But truth be told, I don’t even know what I’m having for dinner tomorrow night (unless my calendar says its a VadaPav from Ambar Vadapav in Kalyan, Maharashtra, India), so predicting the next 5-6 years?
 That’s a plot twist I’m not ready for!